Skip to content ↓

 Teacher of Design and Technology: Ayesha Munir

-Ayesha Studied at London South Bank University and graduated with a BSc Hons in Industrial Design.
+Ayesha studied at London South Bank University and graduated with a BSc Hons in Industrial Design.
 She then further studied a PGCE in Design Technology with her main specialism being Resistant Materials.

 Ayesha started teaching in a school in Ealing and spent 12 years teaching Design Technology.
 Here she was a teacher mentor as well as the Second in Charge of the D&T department.
 Ayesha started at Pinner High School in September 2019 after moving into the area with her family.